 For classes not specifically listed, we have a few options.
 Often with general education courses, one of our many tutors has taken the course and can help.
 We provide general study skills help when we do not have a tutor with experience in the course.
 Many times the tutors can help students using their notes, text and provided online resources.
 Our tutors encourage students to reach out to instructors when they have questions.
 We walk students through using their syllabus to identify their instructors office hours, office location, and preferences on communication.

 We are always looking for good tutors!
-Please contact Andrew Jinkens, the manager of the Learning Commons, at firstname.lastname@example.org.
+Please contact the Learning Commons at firstname.lastname@example.org.

 The Learning Commons can help with all of your course support needs.
 We are open Monday-Thursday 10am-8pm, and Friday 10am-2pm.
 Let us know when you have a test, and we can provide a tutor and room.
 We also encourage faculty attendance at test review sessions if possible.

 The primary purpose of the Writing Center is to guide students to become better writers in the university setting.
 Writing Center consultants are interested in helping students develop skills and acquire knowledge to foster their independence as writers capable of editing their own texts.
 Whether instruction takes place on the premises of the Center or through its online service, the emphasis is on teaching students rather than proofreading or "fixing" papers.
 To this end, Writing Center consultants make every effort to ensure that tutoring sessions are directed at least as much by the student's questions and input as by the tutor's suggestions, and that writers are invested with ultimate ownership of and responsibility for their own texts, as well as confidence in their ability to meet the standards of the academic discourse community.

 Consultants in the Writing Center will help students achieve the following outcomes: